koenrane/KR-new-site/content/import/into-the-kiln-insights-from-tao-s-analysis-i.md

 use-full-width-images: "false"
 date_published: 06/01/2018
 original_url: https://www.lesswrong.com/posts/cuZxipMFup5uJdeAp/into-the-kiln-insights-from-tao-s-analysis-i
+skip_import: true
 ---
-_Note: real analysis is not on the [MIRI reading list](https://intelligence.org/research-guide/) (although I think it should be)._

-# Foreword

 As a young boy, mathematics captivated me.
 In elementary school, I'd happily while away entire weekends working through the next grade's math book.
 I was impatient.
 In middle school, I'd lazily estimate angles of incidence that would result if I shot lasers from my eyes, tracing their trajectories within the classroom and out down the hallway.
 I was restless.

 In high school, I'd daydream about what would happen to integrals as I twisted functions in my mind.
 I was curious.